-At December 31, 2021, MFC has approximately 145 stockholders of record.
+At December 31, 2020, MFC had 148 stockholders of record.
 Many of our stockholders purchased stock in connection with the organization of Malaga Bank.
 MFC's common stock is traded in the OTC PINK market under the symbol MLGF.

-On December 30, 2021 and December 29, 2020, MFC paid a 5% common stock dividend to its stockholders.
+On December 29, 2020 and December 27, 2019, MFC paid a 5% common stock dividend to its stockholders.